prakashraman/life-blog/contents/notes/2022/1/23/6-connecting-a-dapp-to-the-solana-network.md

 Let's assume for a bit we have an incredible idea for a Dapp (because its so easy to come up with great app ideas!).

-It's typical for a Dapp to interact with blockchain.
+It's typical for a Dapp to interact with a blockchain.
 For this article let's consider a javascript Dapp that connects to the [Solana](https://solana.com/) network.

 **Goal**: Successfully fetch the user's Solana address.